djfroofy/nix-home/README.md

 # nix-home
-Nix home-manager configuration for my desktop.
+Nix home-manager configuration for computers.

 To recreate home on another machine: